John Evelyn: Legacy

 In 1977 and 1978 in eight auctions at Christie's, a major surviving portion of Evelyn's library was sold and dispersed.
 The British Library holds a large archive of Evelyn's personal papers including the manuscript of his Diary.
 The Victoria and Albert Museum has in its collection a cabinet owned by Evelyn which is thought to have housed his diaries.
 In 2006, a new biography by Gillian Darley, based on full access to the archive, was published.
 In 2011 a campaign was started to restore John Evelyn's garden in Deptford.

-William Arthur Evelyn was a descendant.
+William Arthur Evelyn was a descendant of his.
+A distant relative Lady Julia Evelyn, whose husband Member of Parliament (MP) George Shuckburgh-Evelyn adopted her surname by a private act of Parliament, Shuckburgh's Name Act 1794 (34 Geo.
+3. c.
+45 Pr.).